ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

 <img src="https://render.githubusercontent.com/render/math?math=272_{10} - 256_{10} =">
 <img src="https://render.githubusercontent.com/render/math?math=6_{10}">

 Adding and subtracting the same number to an algebraic expression doesn’t change its value.
-If our bitwidth is **n**, we add and subtract **2<sup>n</sup>** to the subtraction expression, use the positive power of 2 to convert the subtrahend to 2s complement, perform an addition with the minuend, and finally subtract (drop) the remaining negative power of 2 by silent overflow.
+If our bit-width is **n**, we add and subtract **2<sup>n</sup>** to the subtraction expression, use the positive power of 2 to convert the subtrahend to 2s complement, perform an addition with the minuend, and finally subtract (drop) the remaining negative power of 2 by silent overflow.
 So, subtraction is done essentially by addition.
 The name **2s complement** comes from the fact that the original subtrahend and its 2s complement add up (complement each other) to the **n-th power of 2**.

 ##### Shifting
 [[toc](#table-of-contents)]